CodeLoopdroid/Linear-Regression-from-Scratch/README.md

 - Calculated and printed the MSE loss for the `scikit-learn` model.

 ### Comparison
-- Side-by-side comparison of parameters (slope and intercept) from both models.
 - Visual plot showing the scratch implementation’s regression line and the `scikit-learn` regression line together with the original data points.

 ---